kazurayam/katalon-studio-texts-diff/docs/index.md

 ![ex43 output2](https://kazurayam.github.io/katalon-studio-texts-diff/images/ex43-output2.png)

 In the latter diff report, both JSON are converted by the `com.kazurayam.ks.JsonPrettyPrinter` class to have the same order of keys.
-So the it reports FileA and FileB are identical.
+So the report clearly shows that FileA and FileB are identical.

-Which diff report do you like? --- You can choose either.
-You just want to code your test case as you like.
+Which diff report do you like? --- You can choose either. `com.kazurayam.ks.TestsDiffer` and `com.kazurayam.ks.JsonPrettyPrinter` are provided.
+You can use them and produce both report.